fadden/DisasmUiTest/README.md

 bottom only reflects the number of items that are currently on screen, but increases as you scroll around.

+This approach starts to fail when the item count gets very large (hundreds of thousands of items).
+If "fix the glitch" is checked, and you do a select-all operation, everything is fine until you try to scroll around.
+Advancing a single page takes a noticeable amount of time.
+If you un-select everything, the performance returns to normal.
+My best guess is that the ListView is doing some sort of slow update to the SelectedItems list when it realizes that there are selected items that aren't in the list.

 ### License ###